 The season is upon us.
 Drafts are complete (or at least most are).
 All that’s left is to sit back and enjoy proper baseball again.

-So it’s the perfect time to present to you what I call my “No Way Pedro” article.
+So it’s the perfect time to present to you my 3rd incarnation of “No Way Pedro”.
 It’s similar to the bold predictions you’ll see swirling around the internet this time of year.

 Firstly, the name “No Way Pedro” comes from an old UK sitcom; Only Fools and Horses.
 Whereby the main character gets phrases and sayings muddled up all the time.
 So rather than saying no way Jose, he says no way Pedro.
 The programme is like royalty here in the UK so go check it out.